hoojaoh/data-stunning/README.md

 Type the following command into a command prompt:

-__WARNING: This is a large repository.
-Expect it to take a while to clone.__

 ```bash

 git clone https://github.com/grantcarthew/data-stunning

 ```

+__WARNING: This is a large repository.
+Expect it to take a while to clone.__

 This will create a directory called `data-stunning` on your computer.

 Once you have a copy of this repository, use it anyway you want.
 I point my screensaver or wallpaper configuration at the desired directory using a `slideshow` mode.

+## Image Sources

+A majority of the images come from [Wikipedia Featured pictures](https://en.wikipedia.org/wiki/Wikipedia:Featured_pictures).
+Although a large amount of the featured images on Wikipedia are stunning, not all of them are.

+Other image sources will be added as time goes by.
+The biggest restriction on adding images is the requirement on an open license.
+I see a lot of amazing pictures on [reddit](https://www.reddit.com/r/Pictures/) however they are not licensed or are small sizes.

+Please open an [issue](https://github.com/grantcarthew/data-stunning/issues) if you know of another source of stunning images that have an open license.

 ## Contribute